nicotsou/nicotsou.com/content/blog/fun-facts-about-switzerland-part-iv/index.md

 I had to pay a professional cleaning company to clean my previous apartment, and it turned out that they had to visit again to clean the parts that were not properly cleaned.
 There was an awkward moment where four people were on top of my shower sifone, the pipe that collects all the water.
 I didn't dare to ask what they found inside, but there was a big discussion with all the parties involved.

 Now, you may want to buy your own apartment at some point.
-Why spending your money on rent, you may think.
+Why spend your money on rent, you may think.

 Well, my friends, I have bad news for you.
 The apartments in Switzerland are extremely expensive.
-You can easily spend a million of Swiss Franks.
+You can easily spend a million of Swiss Francs.
 Many of the people I know have a loan until their retirement.
 Sometimes even until death.

 ---